BMX racing: American Bicycle Association (ABA)

 The American Bicycle Association (ABA), created by Gene Roden and Merl Mennenga in 1977, originated in Chandler, Arizona, USA.
 As the NBA was declining, the ABA inherited many of its tracks and members making the ABA (within two years) the largest and the first nation-spanning sanctioning body.
 It was the ABA which introduced the "Direct Transfer System" that shortened the duration of race events.
 The ABA also started the team trophy concept to award trophies and prizes to the bicycle shop and factory teams with the best race results over a season.
 It was also the first to install electronic gates for its starting line with "Christmas tree" style lights (reminiscent of drag racing), to ensure fair starts.
 The ABA also established the BMX Hall of Fame, now called the National BMX Hall of Fame, which recognizes the pioneers and industry visionaries of the sport.

 It was the largest sanctioning body in the world (a position it won as early as 1979 when it surpassed the NBL and the old NBA in numbers) with an estimated 60,000 members and 272 affiliated tracks in the United States, Mexico, and Canada.
 It was technically an international organization, but did not bill itself as one, based on its mandate to grow BMX in the United States, unlike its predecessor, the International Bicycle Motocross Association (IBMX), and its chief early rival, the NBA, both of which had international aspirations.

 The ABA brand was retired at the close of the 2011 season, becoming USA BMX as part of its merger with the rival National Bicycle League (NBL).

 USA BMX

-USA BMX was formed in 2011 from the merger of the ABA and NBL organizations (with ABA taking control), and is the current sanctioning body for BMX racing in the United States.
-USA BMX utilized mainly ABA rules, but incorporated aspects of the NBL.
+USA BMX was formed in 2011 from the merger of the ABA and NBL organizations (with ABA taking control, and is the current sanctioning body for BMX racing in the United States.
 As the sport has grown in the United States and Internationally, BMX racing has evolved with new rules, classes, and competition.
 A consolidated governing body had become a necessity to solidify BMX racing as a recognized cycling sport both nationally and internationally.
 In the following years since USA BMX was formed, the ABA and NBL rivalry that once permeated BMX in the United States has been forgotten.